alexzhu1998/cs6771/tutorials/week2/tutorial.md

 - A random access iterator allows read, write, increment decrement, +x, and -x.

 Multiple passes means you can read an old value of an iterator
+- Does that mean a single pass can only read the value of an iterator once?

 ```
 Think like you can do 	(vector.begin())++; 		- for increment eg